eternalNight/notes/klee/note-SymbolizedDescription.rst

 .. math::
     \sigma ::= \langle pc, \Delta, \alpha \rangle

-:math:`pc` is the program counter. :math:`\Delta` stands for the locals of the current function and is a map from the local identifiers to its value, i.e.
+:math:`pc` is the program counter. :math:`\Delta` stands for the locals of the current function and is a map from the local identifiers to their values represented by expressions, i.e.

 .. math::
-    \Delta ::= id \mapsto V
+    \Delta ::= id \mapsto expr

 :math:`\alpha` is a list of allocated local memory blocks using *alloca*: